Cllr Glenn Elder

 Ward 18 - East Centre

 Jennifer has previously worked for a political magazine and for Learning and Teaching Scotland.
-She has recently completed an MSc in Public Policy at the University of Strathclyde, and works part time as a freelance writer.
+She has an MSc in Public Policy at the University of Strathclyde, and works part time for an animal welfare charity.

 Cllr John McLaughlin